- Research article

 Electronic supplementary material

-Additional file 1: Figure S1.
-Water soluble extract of P. linteus (WA) inhibits the expression of pathogenic cytokines and chemokines under the antigen specific stimulation.
+Additional file 1: Water soluble extract of P. linteus (WA) inhibits the expression of pathogenic cytokines and chemokines under the antigen specific stimulation.
 AD-induced mice were sacrificed and ears were removed.
 Total ear cells were stimulated with WA (0.5 mg/ml) or ceramide (10 μg /ml) in the presence of mite extract (5 μg /ml) for 24 hrs, then mRNA expression of chemokines (A) and cytokines (B) were determined by quantitative RT-PCR.
 The mRNA expression levels of each sample were normalized with L32 (house- keeping gene) and then fold induction of each target gene were compared to PBS treated control.
 Error bars indicated S.D.
 One (*), Two (**) and three asterisk (***) indicates P < 0.05, P < 0.005, P < 0.001, respectively.
 Data are representative of three independent experiments.
 (PDF 52 KB)

 About this article